hack-tom/cicd-testing/README.md

 ## Notes

-For a test to fail, the code itself must fail - there can't be try:except in the test cases, it has to actually break the program to cause a CI fail condition
+For a test to fail, the code itself must fail - there can't be try:except in the test cases, it has to actually break the program to cause a CI fail condition. *Edit* Can confirm this is correct, see failed pipeline on cicd-testing/intentional-ci-fail branch.